stackert/istack-buddy-server/CONTEXT-DOCUMENTS/search-results/top-search-pre-prompty.md

 **Source:** [Source Name(Link)], Confidence: {confidenceScore}

-The link for context documents should be: http://localhost:3500/get-document?context-document={context-document-id}
+The link for context documents should use the current hosting URL: /get-document?context-document={context-document-id}
 The link for Slack sources should be: {slack-link}

 Top three results: